California Debt and Investment Advisory Commission

 Space Availability

 • CDIAC will close registration prior to the registration deadline if maximum occupancy for the conference facility has been met.
-At that time online registration links will be taken down and no additional registration will be accepted.
+At that time, online registration links will be taken down and no additional registration will be accepted.
 Interested parties can request to be placed on a waiting list.

 • “Walk-in” registration will be allowed on the day of the program, if space is available so long as form of payment (check) is brought to class.
 Please contact CDIAC to determine if space is available.